DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 availability and scalability.
 User accounts can span regions, so that users can deploy VMs in multiple, widely-dispersed regions.
 Even if one of the regions becomes unavailable, the services are still available to the end-user through VMs deployed in another region.
-And by grouping communities of zones under their own nearby Management Servers, the latency of communications within the cloud is reduced compared to managing widely-dispersed zones from a single central Management Server.
+By grouping communities of zones under their own nearby Management Servers, the latency of communications within the cloud is reduced compared to managing widely-dispersed zones from a single central Management Server.